kevinseya/microservicio-logistic-create-order/README.md

-# Node.js Project: Logistics Order API
+# Node.js Project: Logistics Order

 This is a Node.js project that provides an API for managing logistics orders.
 The primary functionality of this project is to **create orders** in a logistics system, allowing you to store and manage order details such as sender information, receiver information, package details, and shipping addresses.